 As the home care industry continues to grow at a rapid pace, the opportunity for agencies to grow their individual businesses is great.
-To capitalize on all of this growth, optimizing your referral process is becoming more important than ever.
-When it comes to referrals, documentation, connection and marketing are three main elements of the process.
-However, based on our own experience with the customers we’ve worked with over the years, we’ve identified five common mistakes some agencies may be making when it comes to managing referrals.
+To capitalize on all of this growth, optimizing your client referral process is becoming more important than ever.
+When it comes to client referrals, documentation, connection, and marketing are the three main elements of the process.
+However, based on our own experience with the customers we’ve worked with over the years, we’ve identified five common mistakes some agencies may be making when it comes to managing client referrals.
 To help overcome these pitfalls and reap the benefits of a growing market, we’re also offering some solutions.
 Read on for a closer look to see if any of these may apply to you and your business.

 We see this often!
 We’ve heard customers say, “I’ve got plenty of clients.
 They seem to be coming my way and I’ve got more important things to do with my time than dedicate effort to tracking each referral.”

 Living in the moment in the home care business can be a recipe for disaster.
 Even when things are going well, like in any business, you need to have a plan in place to maintain steady growth over the long term.
 In the home care industry, that plan needs to include a method for managing the referral process that will help you to cultivate a really strong referral network that will keep new clients coming your way.

 Your best first step when it comes to managing referrals is to simply recognize that your business can indeed be vulnerable on many fronts and that you may not always be able to easily attract a steady stream of new clients.
 However, taking steps to proactively manage the referral process is one excellent way to help reduce the risk of losing revenue and to keep your business growing.

 No process for collecting client referral information

 If you don’t have specific guidelines for how and what information should be collected regarding client referrals, you won’t have a complete picture of what is happening with your business and sound data to base your marketing decisions upon.